monolithpl/add.words/README.md

 # add words
-Simple template for adding wordlists to your HTML pages
+Micro component for adding wordlists to your web apps

 ### features
 - extensible base for any vocabulary project